githubEdit

 What it is

-Some CI jobs fail for reasons unrelated to a PR's code change, such as due to flaky tests or a CI runner disconnecting.
+Some CI jobs fail for reasons unrelated to a PR's code change, such as due to flaky testsarrow-up-right or a CI runner disconnecting.
 These failures are usually cleared when the CI job is rerun.
 If a second PR that depends on the first does pass, it is very likely that the first PR was good and simply experienced a transient failure.

 Trunk Merge Queue can use the combination of Optimistic Merging and Pending Failure Depth to merge pull requests that would otherwise be rejected from the queue.